 Talon’s active ability his is Radar Dart.
 The Radar Dart is a throwable ability that deploys a radar scanning radius that continuously picks up enemies in its line of sight.
 The Radar will always pick them up and display them on the HUD if the Dart survives.
 Also, Talon can reclaim his Radar Dart if he gets close to it.

-His passive ability is his Mag Gloves.
+Mag Gloves is Talon’s passive ability.
 The passive allows him to pick items up at ranged, meaning he can reclaim his Dart in awkward positions, or pick up ally or enemy gadgets, weapons and more lying on the floor at a distance.

 The LMP-X is the strongest SMG in the game with its 16 damage per round.
 To compensate it has a slower fire rate but one of the better ranges at its base which only grows with its tier two upgrade.
 The weapon also contains one of the highest ammo counts for SMGs with its tier one upgrade.
 The final upgrade is an increase to its ADS accuracy.
 Because of the LMP’s upgrade path, Talon is not supposed to use this as an SMG like other rogues in the game.
 For him, it is better to play at medium range and chip away with its high damage against other duelists getting into the fray, and then using its fire rate in the close-quarter skirmishes.
 This weapon is the go-to for more close-quarter maps and site focuses, like Doc’s Arena.

 The D3D-I is a marksman rifle, and it certainly packs a punch.
 Its base damage does 36 damage, with even more if it headshots.
 The upgrades only make it even more dominant with a tier one upgrade to 16 round magazines from 12.
-The weapon becomes more and more stable as it upgrades further with tier two having hipfire and reticle bloom upgrades and the tier three gaining a suppressor and recoil improvement.
-The DMR is undoubtedly a master of the long-range suppressive fire for maps like Skyfell, Factory, etc.
+The weapon becomes more stable as it upgrades further, with Tier two having hip fire and reticle bloom upgrades and Tier three gaining a suppressor and recoil improvement.
+The DMR is undoubtedly a master of the long-range suppressive fire for maps like Skyfell and Factory.

 The P12K pistol is like his LMP-X because of the range to damage ratio.
 The pistol takes four body shots to down an enemy, and it has a decent range compared to other burst machine pistols other rogues have.
 This means that Talon is once again about chipping away enemies at a distance in the pistol round.
 Further upgrades are not necessary as both his SMG and DMR does the job better after the pistol round.